sebilune/rock-paper-scissors/README.md

-# rock-paper-scissors
+# JavaScript Rock, Paper, Scissors!
-JavaScript Rock, Paper, Scissors!
+A simple JS game for my course project.
+Will have a dedicated GUI in the upcoming days